Last Updated 11/01/17

 You are always considered to be carrying the tools you are proficient with, besides Vehicles (Land) and Vehicles (Sea).
 You are also always considered to be carrying an appropriate focus for your class.

 You start with a kit of your choice.
-When you take a long rest in a civilized area, you can either choose a different kit, or refill your current selection.
+When you take a long rest in a civilized area, you can either choose a different kit, or refill your current kit.